A Gr\"obner Basis for Schubert Patch Ideals: Gr obner Basis via Linkage for Schubert patch ideals, Kazhdan-Lusztig Ideals and Schubert Determinantal Ideals

 \section{Gr\"obner Basis via Linkage for Schubert patch ideals, Kazhdan-Lusztig Ideals and Schubert Determinantal Ideals}

-In this section, a proof will be given of the fact that the essential minors form Gr\"{o}bner bases for Schubert patch ideals under the antidiagonal term order $\succ$ defined in Subsection \ref{subsec:patch}.
+In this section, a proof will be given of the fact that the essential minors form Gr\"{o}bner bases for Schubert patch ideals under the term order $\succ$ as in Definition \ref{defnnotazmax}.
 This proof can be easily adapted to give a new proof of the known fact that the essential minors form Gr\"{o}bner bases for Kazhdan-Lusztig ideals.